SumoLogic/sumologic-otel-collector/pkg/receiver/mysqlrecordsreceiver/README.md

     # this indicates the number of producer and comsumer workers/threads which will used to fetch, convert and consume database records
     # by default it considers the value to be the number of queries that are to be run in the receiver
-    # currently however, we can mention the no of workers we need here to a maximum value of 10
+    # user can configure a maximum of 10 workers
     setmaxnodatabaseworkers: 4

     # this is the protocol value required for establishing a database connection
     # default is 'tcp'
-    transport: 'tcp'
+    transport: tcp

     # default is true
     allow_native_passwords: true

     # this is the collection interval for collecting database records
     # default is 10s
-    collection_interval: '10s'
+    collection_interval: 10s
 ```

 The full list of settings exposed for this receiver are documented [here](./config.go) with detailed sample configurations [here](./configExamples).